Randy Arozarena Player Props: Rays vs. Braves

-The Tampa Bay Rays, including Randy Arozarena (.154 batting average in his past 10 games), battle starting pitcher Spencer Strider and the Atlanta Braves at Tropicana Field, Saturday at 7:15 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.158 batting average in his past 10 games), battle starting pitcher Bryce Elder and the Atlanta Braves at Tropicana Field, Sunday at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Braves.
+In his most recent game he had a hitless showing (0-for-3) against the Braves.

 Randy Arozarena Game Info & Props vs. the Braves